wp-plugins/bns-support/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.6.1 =
+* Released December 2013
+* Added shortcode name parameter for core filter auto-creation
+* Added the option to put custom stylesheet in `/wp-content/` folder
+* Added `WP_DEBUG` status display
+* Added new method `MySQL Version Details` and corrected the reported data
+* Minor rearrangement of layout for better readability

 = 1.6 =
 * Released September 2013
 * Added shortcode functionality